denevell/Natch/README.md

 `
 * Date of threads coming down
 * Add test for adding a post with a non-existant thread
+* Test for getting numPosts on listing threads?

 ## TODO

+* Allow primary key in delete to be a Long etc
 * Look at numPosts on push entity for threads

+## Later

 * Are we getting proper 401 for posts due to web.xml mapping?
-* Allow primary key in delete to be a Long etc
 * Disallow delete on entities in some cases
 * Check non-null ids in production table

-## Later

-* List nulls the entity collections but still fetches them
-* Paginate on multiple collections in entity
 * Make adding a post with a non existent post id an error
 * Should probably return post id in add post
 * Return thread id in add thread
-* And listing subject and tags on listing posts
 * Remove EditableByAll by auto updating parent entities when adding to a sub collection

+## Later misc
 * See if edit and updating a post should change their parent's modification date
-* Go back to test thread title in single post
+* See if gcm is still working in dev
+* Stop directory listing
+* Fix multiple paths etc in testutils
 * Make user service generator give a better logging name so as not to conflict
-* Fix multiple paths etc in testutils
-* Stop directory listing
-* See if gcm is still working in dev

 ### Dev complete